EarthEdSTEM/earthed-iot-programs-tutorials/T_Light_Sensor.md

-# DHT11 Tutorial
+# T_Light_Sensor Tutorial

 <!---------------------------------------------------------------
-------------------------- DHT11 TUTORIAL-------------------------
+-------------------Light Sensor TUTORIAL-------------------------
 ----------------------------------------------------------------->

-## Step 1 Taking a Temperature @showdialog
+## Step 1 Sensing Light @showdialog

 ![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/EarthEd_Horizontal_Logo.png)
-Taking a Temperature using the DHT11 sensor
+Measuring light using the Light Sensor
 -------------------------------------------

-In this tutorial, we will use the DHT11 sensor to take temperature and humidity readings.
+In this tutorial, we will use the light sensor to measure the amount of light in the environment.
 The values for these readings will be stored and then displayed on the micro:bit computer.
-We will also add an extension to MakeCode, to help us access the DHT11 sensor readings.
-Extensions only need to be added once.
+We will also add an extension to MakeCode, to help us access the light sensor readings.

 ## Step 2 Collect the parts. @unplugged
 Collect the parts
 -----------------
 For this tutorial, you will need these parts:<br>
-1x micro:bit, 1x iot:bit sheild, 1x Connector wire, 1x DHT11 sensor<br><br>
+1x micro:bit, 1x iot:bit sheild, 1x Connector wire, 1x Light sensor<br><br>
 ![Parts Needed: 1x micro:bit, 1x iot:bit sheild, 1x Connector wire, 1x DHT11 sensor](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/IoT_DHT11_Parts_List.png)
 <br>